BJSherman80/github_issues/README.md

 * Run app by running ```rails s``` then typing ```http://localhost:3000/``` into your browser.

 * High level Implementation: I consumed an API using a Facade pattern.
-I used OpenStruct and allowed for user to sort their comments.
-Issues are sorted by selected labels.
+I used OpenStruct to create objects instead of POROS.
+I allowed for the user to sort their comments.
+Issues are filtered by selected labels.